 Biblical Judaism professed three basic rules for proper sexual ethics: Have as many children as possible.
 (Gen. 1:28: "Be fruitful, multiply, fill up the earth, and subdue it."); men were to rule over women (Genesis 3:16, where God says to Eve, "Your desire shall be for your husband, and he shall rule over you"; and sex was delightful and sacred (Song of Songs, throughout).
 Celibacy was strongly discouraged.

-The rule that a man must rule over a woman left no room for a relationship of two men.
+But neanwhile, Israelite society lived mostly as if this verse were a command, and so has the culture of Rabbinic Judaism.
+And this consequence had other consequences.
+The "rule" that a man must rule over a woman left no room for a relationship of two men.
 Which should rule over the other "as with a woman"?